Ndugere/alx-system_engineering-devops/0x00-shell_basics/README.md

-long format hidden and displayed numericaly
+diplay in a long format and numerically